Sapzurro: Climate

 Tropical savanna climates have monthly mean temperatures above 18 °C (64 °F) in every month of the year and typically a pronounced dry season, with the driest month having precipitation less than 60mm (2.36 in) of precipitation.
 Köppen Climate Classification subtype for this climate is "Aw".
 (Tropical Savanna Climate).
 The average temperature for the year in Sapzurro is 81.0 °F (27.2 °C).
 The warmest month, on average, is May with an average temperature of 82.0 °F (27.8 °C).
 The coolest month on average is January, with an average temperature of 80.0 °F (26.7 °C).

 Demographics

 There are 270 inhabitants, most sharing one of two last names.
 It is inhabited predominantly by descendants of African slaves brought by the Spanish Colonizers after conquering the Americas.

 Guerrilla presence

 Due to military tension the FARC guerillas, including the FARC's Frente 57, were forced to take refuge across their own border in Panama's Darién region.
 In June 1999 the guerrillas briefly took over the border settlement of Sapzurro.

 Etymology

-Origins of the word Sapzurro come from the ancient dialect of the Kuna people and means "Bahia Profunda" (deep bay).
+Origins of the word Sapzurro come from the ancient language of the Guna people and means "Bahia Profunda" (deep bay).